 The encrypted, anonymized results of the companies that have participated in the holistic analysis and of those that could provide their data in the future will be presented in a dynamic, interactive format in the tool that MedAID is developing together with SmartWater Planet (SMMFF/SMWP).
 SmartWater Planet is a company specialized in the development of technology for the aquaculture sector.
 For years, their suite of products (hardware and software) has been developed with the aim of professionalizing the sector.
 MedAID Dashboard is a management tool that allows the producer to control production, measure it and make decisions accordingly.
 This enterprise resource planning system (ERP) includes a module developed for MedAID project that enables a company to be compared with other companies of the same characteristics, and even with FAO data.
 Nowadays, MedAID Dashboard includes around 45 KPIs that will help hatcheries and on-growing units in their analysis of competence and intercomparison with others that have a similar production model, in terms of their technological development and size.

-MedAID partners and the attendants to the 1st MedAID Regional Workshop (24th January, 2019, Sant Carles de la Ràpita, Spain) were consulted about the WP1 results presented and their opinion and related comments, as well as their degree of satisfaction with the methodology, were requested.
+MedAID partners and the attendants to the 1st MedAID Regional Workshop (24th January, 2019, Sant Carles de la Ràpita, Spain) were consulted about the WP1 results presented in Deliverable 1.2 and their opinion and related comments, as well as their degree of satisfaction with the methodology, were requested.
 Their evaluation of the results presented, ranging from 1 (not interesting) to 5 (very interesting), gave a score of 4.8.